FuelLabs/swayswap/CONTRIBUTING.md

 - `VITE_FUEL_FAUCET_URL=` - Link for the fuel faucet

-After deploying the SwaySwap and token contracts make sure to copy and paste the SwaySwap and token contract IDs into `.env` before running the development server.
+Before starting the development server make sure the contract ID and token ID environment variables are set to the corresponding contract addresses.

 ## Getting the Repository